techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_04/Exercise_04.md

 1. Go to the **Thing Onboarding -> Read the created thing**, click on **Send** and check that the thing has been updates with the new **\_location** property
 	![](images/084.png)

 1. The same information can be now read in the IoT Application Enablement cockpit

+	>NOTE: Refresh the browser if you don't see the Location information.

 	![](images/085.png)

 1. Congratulations!
 You have successfully updated your Thing by using Postman REST Client.